 Space heating or cooling control through the room thermostat needs to be set on the wired controller.
 It can be controlled through mode setting, one-zone control or double-zone control.
 The monoblock can be connected to a high voltage room thermostat and a low voltage room thermostat.
-A thermostat transfer board can also be connected.
-Another six thermostats can be connected to the thermostat transfer board.

-Please refer to 7.5.7 "Wiring of room thermostat" for wiring.
-See 9.3.6 "Room thermostat setting" for setting.
+Please refer to 7.6.7 "Wiring of room thermostat" for wiring.
+See 10.2.6 "Room thermostat setting" for setting.